afni/afni/doc/afni_sphinx/background_install/install_instrucs.rst

                               gsl-bin netpbm gnome-tweak-tool libjpeg62
       sudo apt-get update

-   Each command basically goes through a list of known packages/functionalities to install.
-By default, the package manager will often ask the user yes/no questions to verify continuing, and the ``-y`` option will automatically answer "yes" to pretty much every prompt, to simplify the user's life.
+   Each command basically goes through a list of known packages to install, along with any dependencies.
+By default, the package manager will ask the user to verify steps with yes/no questions, and the ``-y`` option will automatically answer "yes" to every prompt, to simplify the user's life.

 #. **Set ``tcsh`` to be the default shell (optional).**